History of Latin America

 The political borders of modern Latin America have a deep history.

-The Spanish established colonial citie in the heart of the Aztec and Inca empires,
+The Spanish established colonial cities in the heart of the Aztec and Inka empires,

 which became the Viceroyalties of Mexico and Peru.
-You can see the outlines of some future countries in Spanish judicial districts called "Audiencias," for example, the Audiencia of Guatemala.
+The outlines of future nation-states were in many cases pre-determined by colonial-era Spanish judicial districts called "Audiencias," for example, the Audiencia of Guatemala.

-As Indigenous people died or migrated, invasive species -- not just European colonists but pigs, sheep, cattle, horses, and other animals as well as new plants took their place, transforming the landscape.
+Invasive species -- not just European colonists but pigs, sheep, cattle, horses, and other animals,

 Some (but not all) Indigenous survivors retreated to more inaccessible areas, as did Africans escaping slavery.